ElectricalGang

 • Turn the room light on and off.
 Use the appropriate voltage tester to check if the power is passing through a nearby outlet.

-• Mark the location of the dead outlet with masking tape or other means to make it easier to find after power off.
+• Mark the location of the dead outlet with masking tape or other means to make it easier to find after the power is off.

 Check for the Tripped Circuit or a Blown Fuse